Back

 The first and one of the most important purposes of an MVP is to find out whether the product will attract any customers.
 If your idea is not compelling, not unique enough, or too niche, your MVP will probably not attract any users.

-On the other hand, if your MVP will gain some feedback from the community, you will know who to market the full product to.
+On the other hand, if your MVP gains some feedback from the community, you will know who to market the full product to.
 The early adopters of your MVP app might stay with you throughout the development process and remain your biggest advocates.

 2. Test the marketability